-Upstate New York, 1953, a working class neighborhood in a small town.
-In this violent post-war culture controlled by men, a group of headstrong teenage girls unite into a sisterhood of blood: they form the Foxfire gang, a secret female-only society, recognized by the flame tattooed on the back of its members’ shoulders.
+In 1953 New York, with a violent post-war culture controlled by men, a group of headstrong teenage girls unite into a sisterhood of blood: they form the Foxfire gang, a secret female-only society.
+The second screen adaptation of the novel of the same name by Joyce Carol Oates.

 Anything to do with rebels and gangs hold's me right in but this lacks a certain power that's not something you're already expecting.
 I wouldn't say it's a waste of time, it's rather enjoyable (the music is amazing.
 I haven't heard Timber Timbre in anything before so that's a breath of fresh air for me) but it doesn't pull you in which is sadly disappointing for a Cantet film.